 Watch the tree lighting in Hope Mills

-The town of Hope Mills is holding its tree lighting at Hope Mills Municipal Park (5770 Rockfish Road, Hope Mills) on December 6.
-It will be lit until January 3, which is the same day the aforementioned Twinkle Trail ends.
+The Town of Hope Mills is holding its tree lighting at Hope Mills Municipal Park (5770 Rockfish Road, Hope Mills) on Friday, December 2.
+The event begins at 5:30 pm and runs until 7:30 pm.

 Drink gleuhwine at the German Christmas Market at Dirtbag Ales.